 - Transfer of tokens with conversion.
 If a user needs to transfer USDT from Binance Smart Chain to Ethereum with conversion to USDC.
 Here’s the process:

 - Transfer of pretty much any cryptocurrency to any user of any of the three blockchains.
-This use case is interesting because by having any token on a Minter address, and BNB and ETH on Ethereum and BSC respectively, it’s easy to send it to another network.
-For example, when a transfer is coming from Minter, the tokens are converted to the token the receiver needs right before the withdraw and, through Minter Hub, are sent to the specified address.
-On Minter it’s all done by simply entering the receiver’s wallet address, the name of the token and the amount of coins to be sent, after which all the conversions and transfers are done.
+This use case is interesting because by having any token on a Minter address, and BNB and ETH on BSC and Ethereum, respectively, it’s easy to send it to another network.
+For example, when a transfer is coming from Minter, the tokens are converted to the token the receiver needs right before the withdrawal and, through Minter Hub, are sent to the specified address.
+On Minter, it’s all done by simply entering the receiver’s wallet address, the ticker, and the number of tokens to be sent, after which all the conversions and transfers are done.

-- Liquidity on request.
-Perhaps the coolest function: among active users of blockchains there’s the common task of having to get a certain required amount of tokens.
-On Minter this task is accomplished like this: the exchange prices on three networks are compared (Minter, Ethereum, Binance Smart Chain) on every liquidity pool, then the most optimal route is calculated, including transfer expenses and the gas, and the process begins.
+- Liquidity on demand.
+Perhaps the coolest function: among active users of blockchains, there’s the common task of having to get a certain required amount of tokens.
+On Minter, the task is accomplished like this: the swap prices across three networks are compared (Minter, Ethereum, Binance Smart Chain) in every liquidity pool, then the most optimal route is calculated, including transfer expenses and the gas, and the process begins.

 — The USDT is deposited to Minter

-— On Minter it’s traded for USDC with liquidity pools
+— On Minter, it’s traded for USDC within liquidity pools

 ➡️ Next section